lirmm/waves-core/docs/user_doc/runner/runners.rst

         Detail admin page

-    On detailed environment page, configure some descriptive parameters
+    On detailed environment page, configure some descriptive parameters :

-    - **Label**: The displayed runner name user in front / back-office for reference (used some time in templates)
+    - **Label**: The displayed runner name used in front / back-office for reference (used some time in templates)
-    - **Run on**: Specify here what WAVES-core adapter is used for running jobs
+    - **Run on**: Specify here which WAVES-core adapter is used for running jobs
     - **Connexion string**: The used connexion string (readonly)
     - **Reset related services**: When checked, upon save, all related services configuration is reset to defaults parameters

     ..
 CAUTION::
-        These services are now is stage 'Draft'
+        These services are now in stage 'Draft'

 .. _environment-set-up: